Scope and arrangement

 -

-The papers relating to Henry Gerber, who was a founder of the Chicago Society for Human Rights, consist of photocopies of Gerber's correspondence (1940-57) mainly to Manuel Boyfrank, and of photocopies of his writings on homosexuality some of which were published (1934) in Chanticleer.
+The papers relating to Henry Gerber, who was a founder of the Chicago Society for Human Rights, consist of photocopies of Gerber's correspondence (1940-1957), mainly to Manuel Boyfrank; and of photocopies of his writings on homosexuality, some of which were published in Chanticleer magazine (1934).

-The papers relating to Harry Hay consist of a typed typescript copy of an interview conducted by Katz on March 31, 1974 [an audiotape of this interview can be found in the Sound Recordings seres]; and miscellaneous documents (some original) with accompanying annotations by Hay relating to the Mattachine Society of California and to Hay's personal career as a gay activist.
+The papers relating to Harry Hay consist of a typed typescript copy of an interview conducted by Katz on March 31, 1974; and documents (some original) with accompanying annotations by Hay relating to the Mattachine Society of California and to Hay's personal career as a gay activist.

-The papers relating to Jim Kepner consist of photocopies of Kepner's letters (1943-44) to Wally Jordan.
+The papers relating to Jim Kepner consist of photocopies of Kepner's letters to Wally Jordan (1943 to 1944).

 -